 If sticking to a budget was straightforward and simple, it wouldn’t be something so many people struggle with.
-SoFi Money® is one tool that can help make budgeting simpler, with easy-to-use tools that can make managing money more straightforward.
+SoFi Checking and Savings® is an online bank account that can help make budgeting simpler, with easy-to-use tools that can make managing money more straightforward.
 From mobile access to no account fees to joint account access, SoFi wants to make staying on top of your budget possible.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member